-As a representative of Nestlé, Chris Johnson is Chairman of the Board of Nestlé Brasil Ltda. as well as of Nescalin S.A. de C.V., Mexico and of Nestlé Mexico S.A. de C.V.
-He is also Co-Chairman of the Supervisory Board of Dairy Partners Americas and a member of the Supervisory Board of Cereal Partners Worldwide, Switzerland.
+As a representative of Nestlé, Chris Johnson is Co-Chairman of the Supervisory Board of Dairy Partners Americas and a member of the Supervisory Board of Cereal Partners Worldwide, Switzerland.

 In addition, Chris Johnson is a Board member of the Swiss-Latin American Chamber of Commerce and Treasurer of the Swiss-American Chamber of Commerce.